timmorey/ember-font-awesome/README.md

 </p>
 ```

-## How do I prevent the addon from including Font Awesome CSS and fonts?
+## How do I prevent the addon from including Font Awesome assets?

 Pass this option to the `EmberApp` constructor in your application's `Brocfile.js`: